hangyao/Deep-Learning/README.md

 - 1_notmnist: Preprocess notMNIST data and train a simple logistic regression model on it.
 - 2_fullyconnected: Train a fully-connected network using Gradient Descent and Stochastic Gradient Descent.
 - 3_regularization: Use regularization techniques to improve a deep learning model.
+- 4_convolutions: Design and train a Convolutional Neural Network.

 ## Install